Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 .. image:: images/MSL.png

-The Missile Status Light window provides confirmation of currently installed and configured air to air misiles.
+The Missile Status Light window provides confirmation of currently installed and configured air to air missiles.

 The RDR lights illuminate once AIM-7 missiles are properly tuned with the fire control system; any station that does not carry a Sparrow, does not correctly sync up during tuning, or is launched, will turn off.